pratikdoke25/Elevator_system/README.md

 The project is deployed to GCP using Cloud Run and Cloud Build.
 The deployment is automated using a Github Actions [(details)](.github/workflows/google-cloudrun-source.yml).

-The server is available at [https://elevators-ghcr-7z7z7z7zfq-uc.a.run.app](https://elevators-ghcr-7z7z7z7zfq-uc.a.run.app).
+The server is available at [Elevators System](elevatorssystem-uk6zzsnjeq-ey.a.run.app).

 ## Future Improvements